surajbhangalencircle/asset-data/README.md

 Project Title :- Energy Measuring Chart

 Project Description :- This project is build to display the energy measuring data of electrical devices in the form of chart.
+In this project we designed the basic UI to display the line charts of four assets or energy data.
+The project includes the side navigation bar containing tree data in which asset number is display.
+On click of particular asset the data is shown in the form of line chart on UI and if there is no asset selected then No Asset Selected text is shown.